Four UX Designers, seven engineers

 An appliance collects many data points within a given amount of time.
 Given the results from the user testing, we chose to support 1 hour, 6 hours, 12 hours, 24 hours, 72 hours, 7 days, and 30 days.
 Given the collection interval of the data, we had to accommodate the large data set as the timeframe increased.

 After the designs were finalized, I created a specification document using PowerPoint.
 I shared the Axure prototype and specification with the engineering team.
 Once shared with the engineering team we were able to discuss the technical feasibilities with them.
 Since the team works in Agile and divides their work in sprints, they were able to take the prototype and divide the prototype into tangible engineering tasks.
 I worked very closely with the engineering team to make sure that the implementation resembled the prototype.

 Use case: compare appliance data with other appliances

 Overall this experience taught me how necessary it is to do several options of a design and test them.
-Creating 3 different variations of the interaction to reorder metrics helped us identify the interactions that were needed for the backup admin to empower them to work efficiently.
+Creating 3 different variations of the Metric dropdown helped me identify the interaction that was needed for the backup admin to empower them to work efficiently.